ZondaOne/rhivo-app/docs/ONBOARDING_GUIDE.md

 # Business Onboarding Guide

-Complete guide for onboarding new businesses to the Rivo platform.
+Complete guide for onboarding new businesses to the Rhivo platform.

 ---